Automating OpenVPN Tunnels

 192.168.56.2

-In the same directory where you created the host file, create a file named playbook.yml which contains the following:
+In the same directory where you created the inventory file, create a file named playbook.yml with the following content:

 - hosts: openvpn